How long does it take to issue a Site Development Fine Grading Permit?

 Yes, a grading permit is required if you are grading more than 5,000 square feet of land or moving more than 100 cubic yards of soil.
 If you are grading in the public road rights-of-way, a street construction permit is required even if less than 5,000 square feet.

 It takes approximately 3 months.
-Expedited processing is available if permittee hires peer reviewers.
+Expedited processing is available if the permittee hires peer reviewers.
 Visit DPIE's website for more information regarding the Peer Review Program.

 This table identifies key approvals needed.